Clippers beat Kings 115-96 for season-high 5th straight win

 De’Aaron Fox scored 17 of his 25 points in the first half for the Kings.
 Glenn Robinson III added 14 points off the bench.
 Buddy Hield had 11 of his 13 points in the first half, when the Kings led by six.

+“We see the mistakes and see what needs to be done.
+Now it’s on us to fix it,” Robinson said.
+“We’re still remaining positive.”

-George tied his career high with 12 assists.
-Ivica Zubac had 11 points and a season-high 12 rebounds.
+Ivica Zubac had 11 points and a season-high 12 rebounds in his new role coming off the bench this season instead of starting.

+“We got to keep pumping Zu.
+Zu just doesn’t know how dominant he can be,” George said.
+“You forget how young he is and he’s still a baby.
+He’s got to own being the biggest guy on the floor.”

+The Clippers improved to 8-1 in games in which they’ve owned 20-point leads.

 The Clippers broke the game open with 34 points in the third quarter, when they had scoring runs of 9-0 and 13-0.
 Leonard and Zubac had five points apiece in the second spurt that helped send Los Angeles into the fourth leading 95-75.